anshugarg1/DeepDocClassifier/README.md

 Steps to run the project:
+1. Upload all the files and folders in this repository to google colab '/content/' folder.
-1. Run 'colab_file.ipynb' in Google Colab.
+2. Run 'colab_file.ipynb' in Google Colab.

 Notes:
 1. For changing the number of files in training per class, modify parameter 'train_per_cls'.